 In March this year, a massive outage disabled contactless and mobile payments across Sainsbury’s and Tesco supermarket stores.
 The hours-long outage took place on a Saturday, causing maximum disruption and loss of business.
 Then, in July the fallout of the Crowdstrike outage was so pronounced in the UK’s less-cash economy that newspapers in the country actually began warning about the fragility risks of a fully cashless economy.
 Since then myriad smallish outages have occurred but nothing nearly as big as what just happened to Barclays.

-And the overarching message appears to be that regular bank outages is now just part of the new normal; it’s just something we have to put up with.
-To borrow from Yves and Lambert, let’s just call it the crapification of finance.
-And let’s not be coy about this: it will be you, the bank customer, that will be left in the lurch.
-If your bank’s services go down for days on end and you have no alternative sources of funding, you’d better head down to your local food bank, assuming there is one.
+And the overarching message appears to be that regular bank outages are now just part of the new normal; it’s just something we will all have to put up with.
+Let’s call it the price of convenience.
+If your bank’s services go down for days on end and you have no alternative source of funding, you’d better head down to your local food bank, assuming there is one.
 And if there isn’t, you can always start begging on the streets.

-Of course, when the digital revolution began sweeping through the financial system and banks began nudging their customers toward their mobile banking apps, we were never told that it would come at a cost of greater systemic fragility.
+Of course, when the digital revolution began sweeping through the financial system and banks began pushing their customers toward their new, shiny mobile banking apps, we were never told that it would come at the cost of greater system fragility.

 Chris Skinner, a financial technology expert and author of The Future of Banking and Digital Bank, suggested in 2005 that digital money will offer a far more secure payment system, especially with the advent of biometric authentication systems.
 Now that the opposite appears to be happening, Skinner is warning that banks and financial regulators are struggling to keep up with all the technological changes and upgrades that are coming at them.
 From Yahoo Finance: